-For comparison here’s a plate where I spiralized the zoodles myself with the OXO Spiralizer.
+For comparison here’s a plate where I spiralized the zoodles myself with the OXO Spiralizer (affiliate link).
 Sure the plating is a little tidier, but I think it highlights the difference in cooking zucchini noodles from frozen vs fresh.
 In fairness neither is the right or wrong choice, it just depends on your own preference.

 How to cook Trader Joe’s frozen zucchini noodles

 These are insanely simple, you literally just add the frozen contents to a pan and slowly heat.
 There’s enough water from the frozen zucchini and surrounding ice, they’ll cook happily in that alone.